 Water & Wastewater Management

 Supplying safe drinking water and treating wastewater are two of the basic services local governments provide.
 Department staff can assist communities in addressing the range of water and wastewater problems they often face, from deteriorating distribution lines to inadequate budgeting and accounting practices.
-Department staff are available to analyze needs and develop goals, develop a capital improvement program, analyze rate structures for user and tap fees, coordinate with the Colorado Department of Public Health and Environment and other state and federal agencies, explore funding alternatives and identify plant operator training programs.
+Additionally, department staff is available to coordinate Financial and Management Assistance, Emergency Assistance, and Drought Management.

-Sound management of a system is central to preventing or solving problems.
+Sound finances and management of a system is central to preventing or solving problems.
 Good administrative practices may free up cash needed for improvements and help secure funding.
 The Department of Local Affairs can help local governments strengthen budgeting and general financial management.
-Department staff are also available to:
+Department staff is also available to assist with: